Lookout Air Raids: Postwar

-Twenty years later, the floatplane's pilot, Nobuo Fujita, was invited back to Brookings.
+Twenty years later, Fujita was invited back to Brookings.
 Before he made the trip the Japanese government was assured he would not be tried as a war criminal.
 In Brookings, Fujita served as Grand Marshal for the local Azalea Festival.
-At the festival, Fujita presented his family's 400-year-old samurai sword to the city as a symbol of regret.
+At the festival, Fujita presented his family's 400-year-old samurai sword to the city as a symbol of reconciliation.
 Fujita made a number of additional visits to Brookings, serving as an "informal ambassador of peace and friendship".
 Impressed by his welcome in the United States, in 1985 Fujita invited three students from Brookings to Japan.
 During the visit of the Brookings-Harbor High School students to Japan, Fujita received a dedicatory letter from an aide of President Ronald Reagan "with admiration for your kindness and generosity".
 Fujita returned to Brookings in 1990, 1992, and 1995.
 In 1992 he planted a tree at the bomb site as a gesture of peace.
 In 1995, he moved the samurai sword from the Brookings City Hall into the new library's display case.
 He was made an honorary citizen of Brookings several days before his death on September 30, 1997, at the age of 85.
 In October 1998, his daughter, Yoriko Asakura, buried some of Fujita's ashes at the bomb site.